-When combined, point (1) and point (2) provide a sense in which zero-sum competition does not decrease information provision.
+When combined, point (1) and point (2) provide another sense in which zero-sum competition does not decrease information provision.
 Information which can be revealed in an M' sender equilibrium must have at least one of the two following properties.
 Either it can also be revealed in an M sender equilibrium, or it is no more informative than all M sender equilibria.
 Moving from M' to M senders can only remove equilibrium outcomes that are no more informative than all outcomes of the new game.
 Equilibria that are removed will also be strictly worse than some M sender equilibria (e.g. the fully revealing one).

-The weakness of Proposition 3 is that, when there are non-fully revealing M sender equilibria, these need not be Blackwell comparable to some M' sender equilibria; this means zero-sum competition need not increase information provision according to many orders used in the literature (e.g. those defined in Gentzkow and Kamenica (2017a), Che et al. (2019), Milgrom and Shannon (1994)).
-The exception is in the binary-state case, where it is easy to show M sender equilibria are more informative than M' sender equilibria according to the 'strong set order' (Veinott (1989), Milgrom and Shannon (1994)).
+The weakness of Proposition 3 is that some equilibria of the M and M' sender games may not be Blackwell comparable; this means zero-sum competition need not increase information provision according to many orders used in the literature (e.g. those defined in Gentzkow and Kamenica (2017a), Che et al. (2019), Milgrom and Shannon (1994)).
+However, Theorem 1 tells us that for typical sender preferences, zero-sum competition will not only increase information provision, but do so starkly.

-In the case of a single receiver with finite actions, as all M sender equilibria deliver the receiver her first-best payoff, moving from the M' sender game to the M sender game must make the receiver weakly better off.24 This has normative implications for how a decision maker should choose sources of information or experts.
-Suppose that before making a decision, the receiver can chooses a set of experts who then choose what information (experiments) to reveal.
+In two special cases, comparing M' and M sender equilibria is much simpler.
+In the binary-state case, if all M senders have linear preferences, then the set of equilibria with M' and M senders are the same.
+Meanwhile if any of the M' senders has nonlinear preferences, then the state will be fully revealed in any M sender equilibrium.
+This implies that M sender equilibria are more informative than M' sender equilibria according to the 'strong set order' (Veinott (1989), Milgrom and Shannon (1994)).
+Next suppose there is a single receiver with finite actions (we maintain the assumptions on payoffs and tiebreaking from Section 4.1).
+As all M sender equilibria deliver the receiver her first-best payoff, moving from the M' sender game to the M sender game makes the receiver weakly better off (of course, any of the M' senders could be made worse off).24 This has normative implications for how a decision maker should choose sources of information or experts.
+Suppose that before making a decision, the receiver can choose a set of experts who then choose what information (experiments) to reveal.
 The experts may have their own vested interests in the receiver's action.
 If the receiver has a selected some set of M' experts and can choose an additional expert, she should pick one who maximally disagrees with the others.

-One contribution of this paper is to identify a natural and applicable environment-zero-sum preferences and conditionally independent experiments-for which competition cannot decrease information provision.
-In this setting, typically, competition increases information starkly.
+One contribution of this paper is to identify a natural and applicable environment -zero-sum preferences and conditionally independent experiments -for which competition cannot decrease information provision.
 In Section 6 we discuss to what extent our assumptions on preferences and sender technologies/strategies can be relaxed while still maintaining this result.